Walgreens The Thread

 How do you treat a cold sore?

-Without treatment, a cold sore generally lasts around two weeks.
+Without treatment, a cold sore generally lasts around two to three weeks.
 Keep an over-the-counter antiviral cold sore medication containing aciclovir, penciclovir or docosanol on hand, and apply it as soon as you feel the tingling or itching sensation.
-This medication can reduce the severity and shorten the duration of the cold sore, and the earlier you use it, the better it will work.
+This medication may reduce the severity and shorten the duration of the cold sore, and the earlier you use it, the better it will work.
 Other cold sore treatments include patches and, for frequent or severe cold sores, prescription antiviral medications.

 How do you prevent a canker sore?